Trusted information for families

 Why do young children get constipated?

-The most common cause of constipation in young children is 'functional' constipation, which happens in toddlers and young children who may ignore the urge to defecate and then develop anxiety after having a painful bowel movement.
+The most common cause of constipation in young children is 'functional' constipation — toddlers and young children may ignore the urge to defecate, then develop anxiety after a painful bowel movement.
 Continued avoidance leads to stool building up in the rectum and large bowel.

-Investigations (e.g. blood test, X-ray) are not needed to diagnose functional constipation, but may be required if other less common medical causes of constipation are suspected.
-For this reason, a careful medical assessment is always recommended.
+Investigations are not needed to diagnose functional constipation, but may be required if other less common medical causes are suspected.
+A careful medical assessment is always recommended.

 How is constipation treated?

-Functional constipation is usually treated with a combination of strategies which may include diet and behaviour modification and medications such as stool softeners and laxatives.
-A common reason for treatment failure is stopping laxatives too early.
-It can take many months for the bowel to fully heal and resume normal functioning, so treatment often needs to be prolonged and tapered down gradually.
+Functional constipation is usually treated with a combination of diet and behaviour modification and medications such as stool softeners and laxatives.
+A common reason for treatment failure is stopping laxatives too early — the bowel can take many months to fully heal, so treatment often needs to be prolonged and tapered gradually.

-For further information, read this factsheet from the Sydney Children's Hospital Network.
+For further information, see this factsheet from the Sydney Children's Hospital Network.

 Eczema